jomrr/skeleton-ansible-role/docs/README.md

 ansible-galaxy init --role-skeleton=ansible-role-skeleton ansible-role-<rolename>
 ```

-If you want to use it in a more convenient way, create a custom function in, i.e. in ~/.bashrc
+If you want to use it in a more convenient way, create a custom function e.g. in ~/.bashrc

 ```shell
 # ansible-galaxy init with custom role-skeleton